Skip to content

 • Common confusions

-Gives examples of common confusions in writing such as: it's and its; and whose and who's.
+This University of Bristol guide gives examples of common confusions in writing such as: it's and its; and whose and who's.

 • Punctuation - Signs and Symbols